Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-06-installgpedit.md

 - The for loop goes through each of those files one by one.

-dism /online /norestart /add-package:"%SystemRoot%\servicing\Packages\%%i" This line runs once for each file found.
+dism /online /norestart /add-package:"%SystemRoot%\servicing\Packages\%%i"
+- This line runs once for each file found.
 DISM is a Windows tool that installs features or updates.
 It adds each Group Policy-related package into the system.

 )
 - Ends the 'for' loop from a few lines ago in the code.

-:: Create shortcut on desktop
-- Another comment, just explaining the next section.

 set shortcut="%USERPROFILE%\Desktop\Group Policy Editor.lnk"
 - Creates a variable called shortcut.
 It tells the script where to place the shortcut (on the current user's desktop).